Elk Hill (Goochland, Virginia): History

 Elk Hill was a plantation located at the mouth of Byrd Creek and near Elk Island.
 John Woodson acquired a land patent in 1714 for property that included Elk Hill.
 It was purchased in 1746 by John Wayles, the father of Martha Wayles Skelton Jefferson.
 His daughter and her first husband, Bathurst Skelton, lived at Elk Hill during the two-year marriage that began in November 1766 and ended with his death in 1768.
 Three hundred acres of Elk Hill was a component of the dowry for the marriage between Martha and Thomas Jefferson.
 The couple attained additional property following Wayles’ death in May 1773.
 Jefferson purchased additional adjacent property by May 1783.
 In 1799, Jefferson sold Elk Hill with 669 acres to Thomas Augustus Taylor of Chesterfield County.

-After a number of sales, Elk Hill was sold in 1832 to Randolph Harrison for his son Randolph Harrison, Jr. Randolph Harrison was a relative of Thomas Jefferson.
-Randolph Harrison, Jr. who made a fortune on the tobacco trade, spent $15,000 to build the house.
+After a number of sales, Elk Hill was sold in 1832 to Randolph Harrison for his son Randolph Harrison Jr. Randolph Harrison was a relative of Thomas Jefferson.
+Randolph Harrison Jr. who made a fortune on the tobacco trade, spent $15,000 to build the house.
 The Elk Hill house was situated on a hill overlooking James River and near the confluence with Byrd Creek.
 It was likely a frame house.

 Later owner, Henningham Carrington Harrison operated a mill on Byrd Creek at Elk Hill about 1850.
 It was the largest of 20 mills in Goochland.
 Harrison operated both a grain mill and sawmill.
 The plantation conveyed their products to Richmond via canal boats and, beginning in the late 19th century, via railroad trains.
 Elk Hill was one of the railroad stops.
+In 1902, the property was purchased by Thomas Dudley Stokes.
+In 1908, the Stokes' secured and installed the Pocahontas Bell on the grounds.
 S. Buford Scott became the owner of Elk Hill in 1943.
 A stockbroker from Richmond, Scott used Elk Hill as a country home.

 Revolutionary War

-During the Revolutionary War, Elkhill was occupied by Lord Cornwallis and his men for ten days, during which time they destroyed many of the crops on the plantation and slaughtered livestock for provisions.
+During the Revolutionary War, Elkhill was occupied by Lord Cornwallis and his men for ten days, during which they used the plantation as a temporary base of operations.
+During their stay they destroyed many of the crops on the plantation and slaughtered livestock for provisions.
+The plantation was also looted with 27 slaves taken as prisoners of war, 24 of which died of disease.
 Jefferson visited the site not long after Cornwallis left, and later recorded what he had seen in a letter to William Gordon in Paris.